Gladstone, Oregon: Early homesteaders

 The earliest homesteads in the area were recipients of the Donation Land Claim Act.
 The Cason and the Rinearson families were the first settlers to receive their donation land claims in Gladstone.
 Peter M. Rinearson and his family owned the land between Jennings Lodge and the Clackamas River, and between the Willamette River and Portland Avenue.
-Fendal Cason, who came to Oregon in 1843 and would go on to serve on in the Oregon Territorial Legislature, owned an area of equal in size east of Portland Avenue.
+Fendal Cason, who came to Oregon in 1843 and would go on to serve on in the Oregon Territorial Legislature, owned an area of equal size east of Portland Avenue.

 Unsuccessful early townships

 Before Gladstone was formally founded, several small settlements were established in its vicinity.
 However, due to various natural disasters, such as fires and floods, few survived to become incorporated cities of today.

 One such community was Linn City (originally named Robin's Nest).
 Settled in 1843 by Robert Moore, Robert himself built four flour and lumber mills along the banks of the Willamette.
 Warehouses, homes, and mills were steadily added until 1861, when a fire destroyed several of the buildings.
 Efforts at rebuilding the small town entirely ceased when the Great Flood of 1862 struck, wiping out the remaining buildings.

 Another such ill-fated settlement was Canemah, located near the Willamette Falls.
 Canemah prospered until 1861, when the same great flood swept most of the town over the falls.
 Even after reconstruction, much of the town's importance to river commerce ended in 1873 with completion of the Willamette Falls Locks.
 Ships no longer needed to dock and unload goods and passengers for portage around the falls.
 The remaining town officially survived until 1929, when it was annexed to Oregon City.